Randomization tests for peer effects in group formation experiments: Additional analysis for

+We now turn to pairwise non-sharp null hypotheses, extending the analysis of heterogeneity in the previous section.
+To that end, we focus on small manufacturing firms for which we observed a negative peer group effect in the previous section.
+We also consider a definition of treatment exposure that matches the type of exposure randomized in the actual experiment.

+In particular, \cite{cai2017interfirm} randomized firms into 4 group types, namely, ``small firms in the same sector", ``large firms in the same sector", ``mixed-size firms in the same sector", and ``mixed-size firms with mixed sectors".
+We thus define the following discrete-valued exposure for a small manufacturing firm $i$:

-We focus on two null hypotheses of interest, both for subgroups.
-The first hypothesis is whether large manufacturing firms benefit from having a mix of large and small manufacturing peers as opposed to having only large manufacturing peers, $H_0^{\tL, \tSL}(1)$.
-The second hypothesis is whether small manufacturing firms benefit from having a mix of large and small manufacturing peers as opposed to having only small manufacturing peers, $H_0^{\tS, \tSL}(0)$.
-In total, there are $185$ small manufacturing firms ($A_i=0$) with an exposure of interest, $96$ of which with observed exposure $W_i^\obs = \tS$, and $89$ with observed exposure $W_i^\obs = \tSL$.
-Similarly, there are $143$ large manufacturing firms ($A_i = 1$) with an exposure of interest, $82$ with observed exposure $W_i^\obs = \tSL$ and $61$ with observed exposure $W_i^\obs = \tL$.
+We consider four (weak) pairwise null hypotheses each comparing whether small manufacturing firms benefit from having a certain exposure level over another.
+For instance, $H_0^{\tS, \tSL}(\text{small})$ denotes a null hypothesis to test whether there are benefits of having a mix of large and small manufacturing peers as opposed to having only small manufacturing peers; $H_0^{\tS, \tSm}(\text{small})$ denotes whether there are benefits of having a mix of small service or small manufacturing peers as opposed to having only small manufacturing peers; and so on.

-Table~\ref{table:cai-results} summarizes the results.
-For large firms, we find no meaningful impact of having a mixed size group relative to a group with all large firms.
-For small firms, we find evidence of a \emph{negative} effect of a mixed size group relative to a group with all small firms.
-By contrast, \citet{cai2017interfirm} find no overall effect of peer firm size on sales for this same subset of the data---and in fact find \emph{positive} effects when they also include service firms in the analysis.

-There are several possible reasons for this discrepancy.
-First, \cite{cai2017interfirm} report the results from a linear-in-means model, where the group mean of interest is the average (log) size of peers, rather than the discretized version of size used in the original experimental design.
-Second, the overall peer effect they report does not account for possible heterogenous effects on small and large firms.
-Third, our exposure mapping ignores possible variation in the mix of small and large firms under exposure $W_i^\obs = \tSL$, though there are relatively few deviations from an even split.

-Finally, Section \ref{sec::additional-analysis} includes additional analyses, including an adjustment for baseline sales and test statistics that include additional stratification.
-The results are substantively the same as those reported here.